School of Human Sciences

 Professor Shane Maloney

-Professor Shane Maloney is the Head of School of Human Sciences at UWA.
-His research focuses on the thermal physiology of humans and animals.Read more about Professor Shane Maloney
+Professor Shane Maloney's research focuses on the thermal physiology of humans and animals.Read more about Professor Shane Maloney

 Dr Louise Naylor